MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios-extensions.md

 The following requirements must be met to use App Center SDK:

 * Your iOS project is set up in Xcode 11 or later on macOS version 10.14.4 or later.
-* You are targeting devices running on iOS 9.0 or later.
+* You're targeting devices running on iOS 9.0 or later.
-* You are not using any other library that provides Crash Reporting functionality.
+* You're not using any other library that provides Crash Reporting functionality.

 ## 2. Create your app in the App Center Portal to obtain the App Secret